dgibbs20/jupyter-exploration/README.md

-# ITAI1378 Course Portfolio – Derrick Gibbs
+# ITAI1378 Course Portfolio – Derrick K. Gibbs-McGlaston

 Welcome to my portfolio for the ITAI1378 course: *Applications of Artificial Intelligence*.